 The Programme

-Preliminary Programme
+Programme

-CONFERENCE PROGRAMME (Draft)
+CONFERENCE PROGRAMME (Final)

 Cultural Intermediaries in the Nineteenth-Century Music Market